Aayushipandey54/odoo-hackathon-2026/.github/README.md

 ---

-# License
+## License

-This project was developed as part of the **Odoo Hackathon 2026** and is intended for educational and demonstration purposes.
+Developed as part of the **Odoo Hackathon 2026** for educational and demonstration purposes.